habib-rangoonwala/oracle-ebs-monitoring/README.md

-# oracle-ebs-monitoring
+# Oracle EBS Monitoring
-Monitor Oracle EBS Instance
+The scripts in this repo helps do a basic EBS (Oracle EBusiness Suite) monitoring